matt-powelldev2784/react-idea-board-v3/README.md

 * Ability to sort ideas by title and date
 * Add notification when an update is made to a tile

-* Add Tests for main features
+* Add tests for main features

-* Add any information reviwer should be aware of in COMMENTS.md
+* Add any information reviewer should be aware of in COMMENTS.md